 Do you have an older relative who is finding their home too large to manage?
 You can get specialist help and advice with HOOP, which offers specialist housing information and advice to people aged over 65.
 Please visit the HOOP website.

 The Bobby Scheme

 This provides a service for older people in Cambridgeshire and intends to reduce burglary by improving home security.
 The charitable scheme provides a free service to victims of burglary who have a disability or are aged 65+ and who live in Cambridgeshire, repairing minor damage done to property as the result of burglary.
-Read more information.
+Find out more about the Bobby Scheme.

-Free safe and well visits and home fire safety checks are available to those who are most vulnerable in our community.
+Free Safe and Well visits and home fire safety checks are available to those who are most vulnerable in our community.
 This may include those who smoke, have a disability or mental health problems and are priorities according to individual risk.
-Please visit our fire safety and hoarding page for more information.
+Find out more about Safe and Well visits.